kumahq/kuma/docs/madr/decisions/057-sni-in-the-resource.md

 SNI should always be filled out by the source of truth of the resource.
 In case of `MeshMultiZoneService`, this is global CP.
 However, the problem is that `MeshMultiZoneService` does not require defining ports directly.
+They are derived from the `MeshServices` selected by `MeshMultiZoneService`.
 Global CP does not have list of ports, so it cannot update them with SNI.

 ```yaml